Children's Services industry icon

 Cons

-The $70,000 initial franchise fee is well above typical across all sectors (top 5%), raising the upfront cash you must deliver just to acquire the franchise rights.
+The $70,000 initial franchise fee is well above typical for all sectors (top 5%), meaning your upfront cash required to get in is significantly higher than most franchises.

-Maximum reserve requirement of $208,200 is well above typical for Children's Services (top 10%), which suggests you may need to hold substantially more cash on hand (several months of operating costs) before the business reaches steady cash flow.
+Maximum reserve requirement of $208,200 is well above typical for Children's Services (top 10%), which raises the amount of cash you'll need on hand before the business reaches self-sufficiency.

 Territory Protection